ghostx31/ash-os/README.md

 - `shadow`: Define passwords user to be used in the live environment.

 ### Installing and building the ISO locally
-- On Arch Linux, install the `archiso` package.
+- On Arch Linux, install the `archiso` and `just` packages.
-- From inside the build directory, run the command: `mkarchiso -v -w /tmp/archiso-tmp <location-of-build-directory>`
+- From the root of the directory, run the command: `just build`
 - The built ISO is created in the `out/` directory in the root of the build directory.
-- To run the built ISO, run the command: `run_archiso -i out/ashos-<date>.<arch>.iso`.
+- To run the built ISO, run the command: `just run`.
-  - To run the ISO in UEFI mode, use the command: `run_archiso -u -i out/ashos-<data><arch>.iso`.
+- Before rebuilding the ISO, be sure to remove the `build` directory by running `just clean`.